SebKuzminsky/zenbot/README.md

             DC

         FIXME: what's the smallest diameter hole we'll need to helix-mill? whatever the finest lead we'll want to support is.
+The smallest hole in the BP spindle encoder board is 0.800 mm